AutoICD API

 Frequently Asked Questions

-ICD-10-CM code E30 represents "Disorders of puberty, not elsewhere classified".
-It is a non-billable header code — use a more specific child code for billing purposes.
+ICD-10-CM code E30 represents “Disorders of puberty, not elsewhere classified”.
+It is classified under Chapter 4: Endocrine, Nutritional and Metabolic Diseases and is a non-billable header code.
+Use a more specific child code for billing purposes.

 Is E30 a billable code?